“This content is sponsored by the Monsanto Fund’s America’s Farmers Community Outreach programs, but views and thoughts are my own.”

 My current town is legitimately a small town.
 Everyone pretty much knows everyone.
 Locals support local businesses and community events.
 While the town I grew up in is not anywhere near as small as the town I currently live in, it would still be considered smallish – definitely rural though!
 My hometown is surrounded by agriculture.
 It boasts peach orchards, walnut and almond orchards, French plum orchards (think prunes -if you eat prunes, they come from my hometown), rice fields and tomato fields, to name just a few.
 Many of my high school friends, while living in the city, their parents were farmers or orchardists.
 We had the advantages of enough of city life to not have to shop out of town, but the added advantage of living Farm to Fork.
 Between the local farm to fork scene and the fact that everyone’s got each other’s back, we have the benefit and helping hands in a small town.

 It’s always a joy to fly into the Sacramento Valley and see the beautiful patchwork of green, flowing rice fields, and many, many orchards, as well as the lifeblood of the valley, the Sacramento River.
+Farmers achieve better crop yield with an automatic transplanter that places each seedling precisely.
 My hometown is just north of Sacramento, and my current small town is just east in the foothills of the Sierra Nevada Mountains.
 Pretty idyllic.

 Recently, my hometown gathered many helping hands in support of a local handyman who was in a terrible accident.
 Surely, an advantage of living in smaller towns is the love and support for locals in need.
 Singing Johnny is well known in my community as the window washer extraordinaire.
 Growing up, I would see him riding around town on his scooter with an extension ladder strapped on the back.
 He cleaned most of the windows of the local businesses and sang as he washed.